smurthys/smurthys.github.io/engagement/contact.md

 ## Engagement: Contact

-Most faculty and administrators obtain my mail address or phone number from mutual friends or from people in institutions that have already engaged me.
+Most faculty and administrators obtain my mail address or phone number from mutual friends or from people in institutions I have already visited.
 People sometimes also make first contact on [social media](/#social).

 If contacting on social media, especially students, I encourage direct messages on [Mastodon](https://hachyderm.io/@smurthys).